What is MTTR? And why should you care?

 MTTR vs. Other important metrics

-For example, mean time to detect (MTTD) measures how long it takes to detect an issue after it occurs.
+For example, the mean time to detect (MTTD) measures how long it takes to detect an issue after it occurs.
 A high MTTD means it’s taking too long to spot problems, which slows down the entire resolution process.

-Mean time between failures (MTBF) tracks system reliability by measuring the average time between breakdowns.
+Mean time between failures (MTBF) tracks system reliability by measuring the average response time between breakdowns.
 While MTTR focuses on how quickly an issue is fixed, MTBF indicates how often problems happen in the first place.
 Together, MTBF and MTTR provide a balanced view of system resilience: MTBF shows reliability, and MTTR measures recovery efficiency.

 Learn more in “Guide to incident-response metrics and KPIs.”